The mystical mountains of Vorizi, Spili, Rethymno, Crete

-Before dawn reaches the rooftops of Spili, Mount Vorizi is already awake- a silent colossus breathing mist into the morning air.
+Before dawn reaches the rooftops of Spili village, in Rethymno, Crete.
+Mount Vorizi is already awake- a silent colossus breathing mist into the morning air.
 Its rugged grey foothills, rough as ancient stones, cradle pockets of wild greenery.
-While its peaks dissolve into a shifting veil of clouds, here the mountain meets the sky; the land feels light and open, as if each step upward might carry you to the realms of the gods.
-This is where myth still lingers in the stones, where the past hums beneath the soil, and where old sanctuaries whisper their stories to anyone willing to listen.
+While its peaks dissolve into a shifting veil of clouds, here the mountain meets the sky, a bridge between the heavens and the earth.

-During the Protopalatial period (1900-1700 BCE), this very summit served as a Minoan peak sanctuary.
+During the Protopalatial period (1900-1700 BCE), this very summit, towering high above the village, served as a Minoan peak sanctuary.
 A sacred place where worshipers climbed in pilgrimage to offer prayers, gifts and devotion to their gods.
 Archaeologists have uncovered clay animals, figurines, bronze objects, pottery, and the iconic double axes-ritual items that may once have been re-enacted to tell the myths and mysteries of the deities.
 Many of these artefacts now reside in the Archaeological Museum of Rethymno, which still seems to hum with the energy of ancient hands.

 In those distant times, fires were lit on top of the mountain, their smoke curling into the sky and mingling with the clouds.
 It was the perfect atmosphere made for altered states of consciousness, a place where the boundary between human and the divine thinned.